InAbsencia/inabsentia.io/README.md

 which is why I am a big fan of static websites.
 This site is built using the static generation tool [Jekyll](https://jekyllrb.com/) which makes it easy to manage blogs and simple markdown and html files for the site.
-This site is based on [Sergio Kopplin](https://koppl.in/)'s Jekyll theme called [Indigo](https://github.com/sergiokopplin/indigo) so all credit goes to him for the base site.
+This site is based on [Sergio Kopplin](https://koppl.in/)'s Jekyll theme called [Indigo](https://github.com/sergiokopplin/indigo), all credit goes to him for the base site.

 # Installing